What now for the West, after Afghanistan?

 This means that the UK has to think very clearly and determinedly about its wider network of friends.
 It might start with not sacrificing good relationships with its closest neighbours.
 Otherwise, 'Global Britain' will find the world can be a very cold and unfriendly place.

 Whither the Western Alliance?
-Whither Nato?
+Wither Nato?

 Last Wednesday, in the House of Commons, Theresa May posed a very difficult question: "What does it say about us as a country, what does it say about Nato if we are entirely dependent on a unilateral decision taken by the United States?"
 It was, and is, a good question.
 Already, politicians from the Baltic States have raised questions regarding the reliability of the US if it comes to conflict with Putin's Russia.